-Case Training Simulating Emergency Situations for External Testing
+Case Trainings Simulating Emergency Situations for External Testing

-To make sure that the app could be used intuitively by paramedics who had not been involved in the development process, we tested early versions of the app with third-year and final-year paramedic students.
-At the school for paramedics, case simulations for training purposes are comprised of a complete set of emergency equipment for a rescue mission.
-During a simulation, the instructor can remotely control the devices, for example changing a patient's vital parameters and thereby creating a more realistic working environment.
-We ran 16 case simulations including internal medicine, traumatology, gynecology, and pediatrics in 2 student groups consisting of 5 and 6 students, respectively.
+To make sure that the app could be used intuitively by paramedics who had not been involved in the development process, we tested early versions of the app with third and final year paramedic students.
+At the school for paramedics, case simulations for training purposes comprise the complete emergency equipment of a rescue mission.
+During a simulation, the instructor can remotely control the devices, for example changing a patient's vital parameters and thereby creating a more realistic working-like environment.
+We ran 16 case simulations including internal medicine, traumatology, gynecology and pediatrics in two student groups, consisting of five and six students, respectively.
 Scenarios were prepared by the instructor who also did not know the app.
-In each simulation, a team of 2 students treated a Dari-speaking patient.
+In each simulation, a team of two students treated a Dari speaking patient.
 Afterwards, the simulations were discussed with the instructors and the students observing the simulation.
 The researchers and software designers additionally observed the interactions.